strategicalliances/docs/content/en/docs/appstore/use-content/platform-supported-content/modules/snowflake/rbac/snowflake-sso.md

 11. Configure the **UserProvisioning** tab as shown in the following figure:

     {{< figure src="/attachments/appstore/platform-supported-content/modules/snowflake-sso/provisioning.png" >}}
+11. Configure the **UserProvisioning** tab as shown in the following figure:

+    {{< figure src="/attachments/appstore/platform-supported-content/modules/snowflake-sso/provisioning.png" >}}

+12. Go to *Snowflake Configuration* page.
+13. Create a new configuration
+14. Select *OAUTH* as an **Authentication type**
+15. Fill in the mandatory information as appears below

+     {{< figure src="/attachments/appstore/platform-supported-content/modules/snowflake-sso/OAUTHSettings.png" >}}

-12. Run the application and log in with the user that you use in Snowflake and Azure.
+16. Logout and log in with the user that you use in Snowflake and Azure.